dart-lang/language/working/1426-extension-types/feature-specification-views.md

 Note that `it` is subject to promotion in the above example.
 This is safe because there is no way to override this would-be final instance variable.

-The syntax `(Object it)` in the declaration of the view causes the view to have a constructor and a final instance variable `it` of type `Object`, and it can be used to obtain a value of the view type from a given instance of the representation type.
+The syntax `(Object it)` in the declaration of the view class causes the view class to have a constructor and a final instance variable `it` of type `Object`, and it can be used to obtain a value of the view type from a given instance of the representation type.
 This syntax is known as a _primary constructor_.

 It is possible to declare other constructors as well; details are given in the proposal.
 A constructor body may be declared.
 It could be